-Things to do in San Antonio with kids, including the Alamo, the River Walk, and the Witte Museum.
+Top things to do in San Antonio with kids, including the Alamo, the River Walk, and the Witte Museum.

-In addition to the amazing culture and history, there are a number of fun things to do in San Antonio with kids.
-We recently visited for five days over Spring Break, and we all had such a great time.
-Thinking of visiting with your children?
-Here are some of the best things to do in San Antonio with kids.
+In addition to the amazing culture and history, there are a number of fun things to do in San Antonio with kids, including theme parks and museums.
+We recently visited for five days over Spring Break, and we had such a great time with our kids.

 Things to Do in San Antonio With Kids

 The Alamo is the most popular attraction in Texas, so it’s definitely a must-do for your San Antonio family vacation.
 It gets busy with school groups and tourists, so we decided to go first thing in the morning.
-It’s free to get in, and walk around, but you can also choose to purchase an audio tour or guided tour.
+It’s free to get in and walk around, but you can also choose to purchase an audio tour or guided tour.

 While the Alamo is the most popular tourist attraction in Texas, the River Walk is the second more popular attraction.
-We have an entire post focused on things to do on the San Antonio River Walk – but I definitely recommend taking the river boat tour.
-The guides are so knowledgeable, and the 30-minute ride is fun and educational.
+We have an entire post focused on things to do on the San Antonio River Walk – but I definitely recommend taking the riverboat tour.

 SeaWorld San Antonio

-My kids’ highlight of our time in San Antonio was our day at SeaWorld.
+My kids’ highlight of our time in San Antonio was our day at SeaWorld San Antonio.
 Although the park is smaller than the location in Orlando, we loved it.

 Part science museum, part history museum, the Witte features several different buildings with loads of hands-on exhibits.
 Our favorites were the Texas heritage center, the dinosaur gallery, and the H-E-B Body Adventure.
 Although the Body Adventure is in a separate building, I definitely recommend visiting it.

-We used to live in Seattle, and loved the Space Needle, so we definitely wanted to visit the Tower of the Americas, which is actually taller than the Space Needle.
+We used to live in Seattle, and loved the Space Needle, so we definitely wanted to visit the Tower of the Americas.
+Surprisingly, it is actually taller than the Seattle Space Needle.
 It gets busy, so we arrived first thing in the morning.

 Tickets for the tower also include the 4D theater, although it wasn’t operational while we were there.
 You get a wristband for the tower, so you can also return later in the day to see the city at night.

 Then, we walked by the river – taking loads of pictures, and dined at the riverfront restaurant La Gloria.
 It’s definitely worth driving out to the Pearl for the afternoon.
-It’s so different from the River Walk.

 Attractions by the Alamo